 Assembled Components of the ELL18K(/M) Bundle

-Thorlabs' ELL18K(/M) Rotation Stage Bundles are designed to be a compact solution for applications requiring rotational control.
+Thorlabs' ELL18K(/M) Rotation Stage Bundle is designed to be a compact solution for applications requiring rotational control.
 The Ø50 mm rotation stage has 37 8-32 (M4) tapped holes for mounting optomechanics or custom assemblies.
 With a mass of 90 g and maximum dimensions of 81.0 mm x 60.0 mm x 20.3 mm, the rotation stage is lightweight and compact.
 The stage features two Elliptec motors.
 As they have no gearing, the motors can stop within microseconds.
 This allows the motors to respond quickly to signals from the photoelectric sensor and accurately position the stage.
 The contents of the ELL18K(/M) bundle are pictured at the right, and the components included are listed in the table at the right.

 The movement of the stage may be controlled by pressing buttons on the remote handset, through computer control via the Elliptec software package that is available for download, or by sending simple signals to digital lines on the stage board.
 Each bundle comes with two mounting brackets which provide slots for 1/4"-20 (M6) screws for mounting to an optical table or breadboard.